What about DINOs?

 Clinic experience.
 You still have a waiting room full of patients (some sick, and no special waiting area for DPC patients, because that’d be AWKWARD).
 You’ll still have to check in with the same procedures, forms, etc. then get the same third party payer experience.
 I certainly did.

 Lack of continuity; variable training.
 These hybrids have larger office staffs that can’t possibly know you personally.
 You don’t always get to see your doctor, because your doctor may be booked with third party payer patients that day.
 Also, your doctor, may not be a doctor at all!
 You may be paying for a visit with a midlevel provider, that also may not know you.
 Your doctor will not be on call for you, at least not most of the time.

 Carve outs.
 Watch out!
 You’ll have (and need) a manual to understand exactly which services are covered in a DINO hybrid under their DPC benefit and which are being charged to a third party instead.
 Both can happen in the same visit!
 One of the most common areas are outpatient procedures.
 Need a splinter removed?
 No problem, your DPC fee covers that.
 Need a joint injection or skin biopsy?
 That’ll go to your third party coverage!
 Why?!
 Follow the money – outpatient procedures are highly paid by third parties and often take minimal time and overhead cost.
-The DINO hybrid makes more that way, but it costs you more as that procedure cost goes to your (possibly high) deductible.
+The DINO hybrid makes more that way, but it costs you, the patient, more as that procedure cost goes to your (possibly high) deductible.

 Some other important differences:

 Contract.
 We don’t require a yearly contract.
 If you are not satisfied with your experience at Forest DPC, or if you have a change of circumstances, we want you to be able to make a change.
 All we require is a thirty day notice.